-With promises and appointments for return visits, mother and son tearfully embraced, taking the first step of a long journey. - Verna Eggleston have struggled both privately and publicly over the matter of how to turn research into policy.1 While surveying 373 inner-city high school students in 1991 and 1992 about their condom use beliefs, attitudes, and practices,2 I told them that I wanted my research to matter, and that they were helping to make things better for future high school students.
+TURNING RESEARCH INTO POLICY: A SURVEY ON ADOLESCENT CONDOM USE have struggled both privately and publicly over the matter of how to turn research into policy.
+While surveying 373 inner-city high school students in 1991 and 1992 about their condom use beliefs, attitudes, and practices, I told them that I wanted my research to matter, and that they were helping to make things better for future high school students.
 These things are easy to say but difficult to actualize.
 Nonetheless, the threat of HIV infection among adolescents has increased, and the proper and consistent use of latex condoms remains the only available and effective transmission prevention during sexual intercourse.
 Thus, efforts to bridge the gap between research and practice are essential.
 This article discusses possible educational policy implications of my research efforts.